jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3d.md

 But that the security of Seneca was his own benefit.
 It was derived altogether from himself and from his own exertions.

-87However, the sensibility of some men to some of the objects which immediately affect themselves, is sometimes so strong as to render all self-command impossible.
+{{< s v="87" >}} However, the sensibility of some men to some of the objects which immediately affect themselves, is sometimes so strong as to render all self-command impossible.

 No sense of honour can control the fears of the man upon the approach of danger.
 Such weakness of nerves might not be cured by gradual exercise and proper discipline.